dummylabs/thewatchman/README.md

 Option | Description | Example
 ------------ | ------------- | -------------
-⚙️ Folders to watch | Comma-separated list of folders to scan for entities and actions recursively. | `/config` ⚙️ Ignored entities and actions | Comma-separated list of items to ignore.
+⚙️ Ignored entities and actions | Comma-separated list of items to ignore.
 The entity/action will be excluded from the report if their name matches a rule from the ignore list.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman?tab=readme-ov-file#ignored-entities-and-actions-formely-known-as-services-option-example) below. | `sensor.my_sensor1, sensor.my_sensor2`
 ⚙️ Ignored labels  | Any entity with these labels will be be excluded from the report.
 You can update the list of ignored labels via automation using the `watchman.set_ignored_labels` action.  | `ignore_watchman`
 ⚙️ Exclude entity states | Select which states will be excluded from the report | Checkboxes in UI